Advantage Testing SAT Q&A

 Reading

-• SAT: 52 questions in 65 minutes; passage-based reading comprehension; informational graphics included
+• SAT Reading and Writing: 54 questions in 64 minutes; passage-based reading comprehension; informational graphics included

-• ACT: 40 questions in 35 minutes; passage-based reading comprehension; informational graphics included
+• ACT Reading: 36 questions in 40 minutes; passage-based reading comprehension; informational graphics included

-• ACT: 75 questions in 45 minutes; passage-based testing of grammar, usage, syntax, rhetoric, and punctuation
+• ACT English: 50 questions in 35 minutes; passage-based testing of grammar, usage, syntax, rhetoric, and punctuation

 Math

-• ACT: 60 questions in 60 minutes; can use approved calculator; all multiple choice; arithmetic, algebra I and II, planar and coordinate geometry, trigonometry and precalculus including functions, conic sections, combinations and permutations, logarithms, and matrices
+• ACT: 45 questions in 50 minutes; can used approved calculator; all multiple choice; arithmetic, algebra I and II, planar and coordinate geometry, trigonometry and precalculus including functions, conic sections, combinations and permutations, logarithms, and matrices

 Science